winstxnhdw/CapGen/README.md

   -g, --cuda      whether to use CUDA for inference

 required:
-  -f, --file      the file path to a compatible audio/video -c, --caption   the chosen caption file format
+  -c, --caption   the chosen caption file format
   -o, --output    the output file path
 ```